P1Gaming/P1-OM-Info/src/Programming/Unit_Testing.md

 ## Why and What Unit Testing

-Now you think: *Why should I set up a Unit Test.
+Now you think: <span style="color:blue"> *Why should I set up a Unit Test.
 It's extra effort and besides I can just press play and test it* </br>

 There are many advantages to Unit testing.
 - Allows you to test parts of the code that might not be playable for some reason.